 It is preferable to book in, but it is not essential.
 Turn up around 5 to 10 minutes early on the first night that you attend, because that’s when we do the enrolments.
 Please note it is preferable that you start your beginners course in the first week of the course, as that’s when we teach the basics.

 If you can’t make it the first week of the course, new courses start regularly, so you will need to contact us to find out when the next one starts.

 Please email us at firstname.lastname@example.org or call 0410 483 560 to book in or make an enquiry.

 Do I need a partner?

 There’s no need for a partner as we have a lot of singles attending.
 We have 2 sides on the dance floor, one side for those with a partner that they want to do the whole lesson with, and the other side is for single people who don’t have partners so that they can rotate around and not get stuck with the one person all night.

 What age groups do you teach?

-Well, we have kids from the age of 10, right though to adults in their 60’s in our main classes.
-Everyone enjoys the music from the 1950’s and 60’s so it caters to a broad age range, so you’ll fit right in at any age!
-Kids are welcome to attend classes as long as they are over 8.
+Our classes are generally for adults of all ages!
+Everyone enjoys the music from the 1940’s, 50’s and 60’s so it caters to a broad age range, so you’ll fit right in at any age!

-If you have any further questions, please feel free to email us at
+If you have any further questions, please feel free to call us on 0410 483 560 or email us at email@example.com

-We hope to see you at our lessons some time!
+We hope to see you at our lessons in the near future!